rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers/index.md

 ---
 permalink: cloud-backup-troubleshooting-on-windows-2012-servers
 audit_date:
-title: Cloud Backup - Basic troubleshooting on Windows Server 2012
+title: Cloud Backup - Basic troubleshooting on Windows Server 2012, 2016 and 2019
 type: article
 created_date: '2018-08-10'
 created_by: Shaun Crumpler
-last_modified_date: '2020-01-15'
+last_modified_date: '2021-06-04'
-last_modified_by: Brett Johnson
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article provides basic troubleshooting steps for Cloud Backup on Windows Server&reg; 2012 if you are experiencing the following issues:
+This article provides basic troubleshooting steps for Cloud Backup on Windows Server&reg; 2012, 2016 and 2019 if you are experiencing the following issues:

 - Backups are not running.
 - Backups take too long to complete.
 - Cloud Backup uses all of the server’s resources.

 As a Managed Infrastructure customer who administers your own servers, this article helps you diagnose if the server is experiencing an issue that you can remedy, or if the issue should be escalated to a member of Rackspace Support.
 This article provides instructions about helpful information that you can include when you create a ticket.

 ## Check for open issues

 Before you restart the DriveClient service, check [status.rackspace.com](https://status.rackspace.com) to ensure there are no Cloud Backup open issues that could be impacting your server instance.
 In addition, check the current support tickets to ensure that there has not been an incident that is causing the lack of accessibility of the server.

 Use the following steps to check your open support tickets: